Prosperity Haven Ohio

 Marijuana can cause pupils to either expand or constrict, though the most noticeable way that marijuana use changes the eyes is by making them bloodshot and causing “stoner eyes” or “stoned eyes”.

-Drugs That Cause Pinpoint Pupils
+What Drugs Cause Pinpoint Pupils?

-Pinpoint pupils can also be caused by prescription drugs such as benzodiazepines, barbiturates, and opiates.
 These medications are powerful central nervous system depressants that cause drowsiness and slowed thinking.
 They work by suppressing the activity of certain neurons in the brain, which causes pupil constriction.
 In some cases, these drugs can be prescribed to treat insomnia or anxiety, although they should only be taken under the careful supervision of a doctor.

 Codeine